rLannes/easyfasta/README.md

 ## Contributing
 Feel free to ask for new features.
 I published it as lightweight because those are the feature I use the most and wanted to start with a solid fondation.
-In pipe, update extract_sequences to be able to use bits position (indexing).

 I used this library for years, and it has been extensively tested.
 As such I will only adress issue that come with a minimal reproducible problem.